Rehabilitation after an injury or an operation is often a long and tiring process.

 Post-injury and post-surgery remedial massage also encourages natural lymphatic drainage, which carries waste products away from the tissues back toward the heart.

-The sum of these collective processes ultimately leads to a speedier relief of discomfort to a more comprehensive recovery for the whole body.
+The sum of these collective processes ultimately leads to a speedier relief of discomfort and to a more comprehensive recovery for the whole body.

 Every injury can negatively affect some muscles in your body.
 When you have a whiplash, for example, your neck muscles suffer.
 When you break a bone the attached tendons and muscles are affected.